Dcomforter/Dcomforters-Kitchen/README.md

 - **Bootstrap:** Front-end framework for responsive and modern design.
 - **Pipenv:** Dependency management tool for Python projects.

-## Contributing

-If you would like to contribute to Dcomforters' Kitchen, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc.

----

-**Note:** This README template is a starting point.
-Customize it according to the specific details of your project.

-Happy cooking!